LibrariesHacked/libraries-at-home/CONTRIBUTING.md

-# Contributing to Libraries Hacked
+# Contributing to Libraries Hacked projects

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1: